Cambridge Philosophical Society: History

-Fellow of the Cambridge Philosophical Society
+Fellow of the Cambridge Philosophical Society (F.C.P.S.)

-Members of the Society are called Fellows.
+Members of the Society are called Fellows and are entitled to use the ‘FCPS’ post-nominals.
 Fellows are usually academics or graduate students involved in mathematical or scientific research within the University.
 A Fellow must be recommended in writing by both a Fellow of the Society who has been a member for at least three years and a person of appropriate standing, who knows the candidate in a professional capacity.
 Approved candidates are elected at open meetings of the Society following proposal at Council Meetings.

-The equivalent organisation for philosophers is the Cambridge Moral Sciences Club.